Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Sign up for a Webinar!

-What is Error: NPS Server Reason Code 22?
+What is Error: NPS Reason Code 22?

 NPS works with both credentials and digital certificates.
-While using certificates, authentication protocols such as PEAP-MS-CHAP v2, PEAP-TLS, or EAP-TLS must meet the requirements for X.509 certificates and work for connections that use Secure Socket Layer/Transport Level Security (SSL/TLS).
+While using digital certificates, authentication protocols such as PEAP-MS-CHAP v2, PEAP-TLS, or EAP-TLS must meet the requirements for X.509 certificates and work for connections that use Secure Socket Layer/Transport Level Security (SSL/TLS).
+Although the NPS must meet the requirements of both server and client certificates, manually tampering with the TLS in the Windows Registry can have dire consequences, particularly in the Registry path:

 HKLM SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL

-Figuring Out the Reason Code
+Figuring Out the NPS Reason Code 22

 You can follow the instructions from Microsoft documentation to locate the NPS log files associated with the error.
 The following steps will help you confirm that you are, indeed, experiencing NPS Error 22 and not another issue: